CentOS/Calendar/output/calendar.md

 ### <a name="Software_Collections_SIG_Sync-up">Software Collections SIG Sync-up</a>

 * Every two weeks (on even weeks) on Tuesday at [1400 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=14&amp;min=00&amp;sec=0) in #centos-meeting
-* Chair (to contact for more information): Honza Horak (hhorak)
+* Chair (to contact for more information): Jan Staněk (jstanek)
 * [Link to Project Site](http://wiki.centos.org/SpecialInterestGroup/SCLo)
 * The Software Collections SIG will provide an upstream development area for various software collections and related tools.
 Developers can build on and extend existing SCLs, so they don&#39;t need to re-invent the wheel or take responsibility for packaging unnecessary dependencies.

 ### <a name="Storage_SIG">Storage SIG</a>